meepowlz/Spotify-MFA/method-procedure.md

 - [x] Select a method of authentication for use
   + Selected: SMS Authentication
 - [x] Create GitHub repository for the project
+- [ ] Determine resources needed for project
 - [ ] Outline project goals
 - [ ] Outline preliminary test cases to guide the project

 **Development**

-- [ ] Set up a basic web server to host the project on
+- [x] Set up a basic web server to host the project on
 - [ ] Create the simple single-factor authentication sign on service
 - [ ] Implement SMS communication system?